tddebart/BossSlothsMods/BossSlothsCards/ThunderStore/README.md

 <summary>2.0</summary>

 - v2.1.1
+    - Fixed bugs
-    - Fixed pong not removing on round end
+        - pong not removing on round end
-    - Fixed wrong color on stat in long fall boots
+        - wrong color on stat in long fall boots
+        - drum magazine not actually applying gravity

 - v2.1.0
     - Balancing changes and tweaks